sferlix/frank-AllSkyCamPi/README.md

 3) .jpg file in your remote FTP Server (if needed. file name to be defined in config.txt)

-please note that the command line need to be added as cron job.
+To make everything automatic, please you need to add some lines in crontab.
 To do so, open the crontab:

 `crontab -e`